Luncheon and Keynote: Responding to the Threat to Distribution

 Ed Fensholt, Lockton Companies & Dave Burger, KCoe Isom

 The U.S. Department of Labor has released a proposed rules for association health plans.
 The rules could reshape how we think about association-based health insurance and open the door to association-based health coverage that crosses trade or industry lines.
-Ed Fensholt, JD, will talk to members in Omaha about what the plan may mean for their businesses.
+Ed Fensholt, JD, and Shannon Demaree, an actuary, will talk to members in Omaha about what the plan may mean for their businesses.

-Fensholt represents Lockton Companies, a commercial insurance, risk management, and employee benefits company.
+Fensholt and Demaree represents Lockton Companies, a commercial insurance, risk management, and employee benefits company.
 Fensholt is a senior vice president and the director of Compliance Services for Lockton, which is an Association member company.
+Demaree is senior vice president and director of strategic consulting.
+She leads the company’s association health plan practice.

 Dave Burger is from member company KCoe Isom.
 He will help members make sense of the recently passed Tax Cuts and Jobs Act.
 Expect Burger to focus on pieces of the law most relevant to the industry and respond to questions.
 Burger is a CPA who focuses on agricultural manufactures and guides family-run businesses in seizing opportunities and avoiding mishaps as they evolve and grow.
 He has a deep knowledge of tax programs specific to manufacturing.